Corporate Contracts: Everything You Need to Know

 - W.B.E., which stands for Women Business Enterprise.
 This is a specific designation that someone can earn through the Women’s Business Enterprise National Council, which is a certifier of women-owned businesses.

 If you need help drafting a corporate contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.